 Our Y’s main goal is to provide Facing the Future with the tools to become self-sufficient in serving the youth of Kibera and sustaining Simeon’s vision of a brighter future for the Kibera children and the slum.
 In addition, providing opportunities to build relationships across the globe and one-on-one human interaction between our community members and the children of FAFU.

 On site, FAFU has a jewelry shop that is run by the teens and their advisor.
 This shop sells hand made jewelry in an effort to provide the school with needed resources.
-They also have a health center which is being prepared to house a doctor, the school nurse and serve not only the FAFU children but the Kibera community at large.
+They also have a health center which is being prepared to house a doctor, the school nurse and to serve, not only, the FAFU children but the Kibera community at large.
 The hope is that FAFU’s clinic will assist in the sustainability of the school.

 FAFU is led by Simeon Ajigo, a man whose sole purpose is to provide Kibera’s youth with a chance to become educated in a safer environment, where they can build self confidence and gain skills to eventually be a change agent for the Kibera slum.